Tony Jones (wide receiver)

 Jones attended Grapeland High School, where he was a member of the 2A state champion basketball team in 1985.

-He went on to attend the University of Texas at Austin, where he was an All-American in track and lettered all three seasons that he played football.
+He went on to attend the University of Texas at Austin, where played football and ran track.
+In Football he was a 3x letterman, a 2x All-Conference Wide Receiver and a team captain.
+He set several school records including career receiver yards, most receiving yards in a game by a sophomore (still current), most receiving yards in a game, and most receiving yards and TD receptions in a bowl game.
+In track, he was an All-American.
 At the 1987 Southwest Conference championships, Jones ran the 200 m in 20.28 seconds, a record that stood at the University of Texas for 32 years until it was broken in 2019 by Micaiah Harris, who ran a 20.21.